Medical Imaging Department

 - Determine exposure factors and practice radiation protection to obtain diagnostic quality images with minimum radiation exposure to the patient, self and others.

-- Recognize emergency patient conditions and initiate first aid and basic life-support.
+- Recognize emergency patient conditions, initiate first aid and basic life-support.

 - Evaluate radiographic images for appropriate positioning and image quality.